Having a good resume is vital for any job seeker as it is the first vital step to getting an interview.

 Essentially it’s a step-by-step guide to you and your previous experience that should give the interview a good idea of your proficiency level.

-As your career progresses you only need to summarize past jobs, just include a brief description of your role there.
+You only need to summarize past jobs, just include a brief description of your role there.

 It’s a balance though, as you don’t want to leave out information if it is relevant to the job, and you want to include your professional achievements.